mvirgo/Kidnapped-Vehicle-Project/README.md

 * Resample function - Resamples particles, with replacement occurring based on weighting distributions
 * Optimizing algorithm - Performance within required accuracy and speed

-### Upcoming Steps
-* Adding visualizations
-* Cleaning up ReadMe

-**This project is in progress.
-The below is related to the original ReadMe file provided by Udacity and will be updated for my project details and some visualizations as it nears completion.**

-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

-#### Submission
-All you will submit is your completed version of `particle_filter.cpp`, which is located in the `src` directory.
-You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time.)

-## Project Introduction
-Your robot has been kidnapped and transported to a new location!
-Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-In this project you will implement a 2 dimensional particle filter in C++.
-Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data.

 ## Running the Code
-Once you have this repository on your machine, `cd` into the repository's root directory and run the following commands from the command line:
+Once you have this repository on your machine, cd into the repository's root directory and run the following commands from the command line:
 ```
 > ./clean.sh
 > ./build.sh